 The Economic Survey 2017-18 revealed that only 28% of urban Indians live in rented houses as compared to 1961 when as many as 54% lived in rented houses.

 The current Indian real estate market is booming, making it the perfect investment opportunity for almost guaranteed returns.
 Rapid improvements in infrastructural developments in the suburbs and increased competitiveness among property developers have given home buyers immense choice when it comes to finding a home to invest in.

 These market conditions have also been supported by a slew of economic policies and first time home buyer benefits introduced by the government to make home ownership accessible to all.
 The RERA act was a landmark move to bring about transparency in the real estate sector and protect a buyer’s interests.
 The complex and highly variable tax structure in real estate was also eliminated with the introduction of GST, which standardised tax rates across the country.
+There are also certain first time home buyer tax benefits introduced which individuals can now take advantage of.
 But, arguably, the most ambitious move to encourage more people to buy homes was the launch of the ‘Housing for All’ scheme which offered heavily subsidised interest rates on home loans.
 This was one of the best first time home buyer benefits in India to encourage more people to invest.

 These factors have made this the perfect time to invest in a home of your own.
 However, for first time home buyers in India, the entire process can seem confusing and intimidating.
 This in-depth guide to buying a house will help you understand every step involved in the homebuying process and ensure that it goes smoothly.

 You might have decided to invest in real estate, but how do you find the right home to purchase?
 A glossy brochure can seem very attractive, but there are deeper aspects to look into before deciding whether a property will be a worthwhile investment.

 Knowing exactly what questions to ask before zeroing in on a property can be the difference between a good investment and a bad investment.